ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

       - Container `metrics`\
         The Prometheus metrics exporter service related to the PostgreSQL server.

-        - The `image` of this exporter does not have detailed [on what Linux Distribution runs](https://hub.docker.com/r/prometheuscommunity/postgres-exporter).
+        - The `image` of this exporter does not indicate [on what Linux Distribution runs](https://hub.docker.com/r/prometheuscommunity/postgres-exporter).

         - The `env` block has three environment variables that this `metrics` container directly uses.
 The `DATA_SOURCE_USER` and `DATA_SOURCE_PASS` specify the user and password in the PostgreSQL server for this exporter, and `DATA_SOURCE_URI` indicates the URI to connect to the database server.